-The Remarketed Bonds
+The Bonds

-The Series 2008B-C/D Bonds were issued together with certain other Series 2008B Refunding Bonds (Senior Lien) (collectively, the "Series 2008B Senior Bonds") pursuant to the Act, the General Bond Resolution adopted February 19, 1991, as amended (the "General Senior Bond Resolution"), the Amended and Restated Variable Rate Supplemental Bond Resolution adopted March 17, 1993, as amended March 17, 1994, as amended and restated December 30, 2002 and as supplemented May 20, 2008 (the "Senior Supplemental Resolution") and the Series 2008B Resolution Authorizing Up To \$625,000,000 of Bonds adopted May 20, 2008 (the "Series 2008B Senior Resolution") (such resolutions, as amended and supplemented to the date hereof, are collectively referred to herein as the "Senior Resolution").
-The Bank of New York Mellon is the Trustee under the General Senior Bond Resolution.
-The Series 2008B-C/D Bonds are on a parity with \$2,500,944,930 aggregate principal amount of other outstanding bonds (excluding the increase in appreciated value of capital appreciation bonds since the date of their initial issuance) heretofore issued by the Corporation under the General Senior Bond Resolution (the "Outstanding Senior Bonds").
-As of April 1, 2009, the accreted amount of outstanding capital appreciation senior bonds was \$63,713,397.54.
-A summary of certain provisions of the Senior Resolution, together with certain defined terms used therein and in this Remarketing Circular, is set forth in Appendix A-1 hereto.
-The Senior Resolution constitutes a contract between the Corporation and its Senior Bondholders and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Senior Bonds," and together with the Outstanding Senior Bonds and the Series 2008B Senior Bonds, the "Senior Bonds").
-Subject to compliance with the Senior Resolution, the Corporation may issue Additional Senior Bonds on a parity with the Outstanding Senior Bonds and the Series 2008B Senior Bonds solely for refunding purposes.
+The Series 2010A Subordinate Bonds are to be issued pursuant to the Act, the General Subordinate Lien Bond Resolution adopted December 30, 2002, as amended and supplemented (the "General Subordinate Bond Resolution") and the Series 2010A Resolution Authorizing Up To \$325,000,000 of Subordinate Bonds adopted May 11, 2010 (the "Series 2010A Subordinate Resolution") (collectively, the "Subordinate Resolution").
+The Bank of New York Mellon is the Trustee under the General Subordinate Lien Bond Resolution.
+The Series 2010A Subordinate Bonds will be on a parity with \$994,020,0001 aggregate principal amount of outstanding bonds heretofore issued by the Corporation (the "Outstanding Subordinate Bonds").
+A summary of certain provisions of the Subordinate Resolution, together with certain defined terms used therein and in this Official Statement, is set forth in Appendix A-2 hereto.
+The Subordinate Resolution constitutes a contract between the Corporation and its Subordinate Bondholders and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Subordinate Bonds," and together with the Outstanding Subordinate Bonds and the Series 2010A Subordinate Bonds, the "Subordinate Bonds").
+Subject to compliance with the Subordinate Resolution, the Corporation may issue Additional Subordinate Bonds on a parity with the Outstanding Subordinate Bonds and the Series 2010A Subordinate Bonds solely for refunding purposes.
+See "Additional Bonds" below in Part 4 for a discussion of Additional Subordinate Bonds.

+The Corporation also has \$2,165,048,073.80 aggregate principal amount of outstanding bonds (excluding the increase in appreciated value of capital appreciation bonds since the date of their initial issuance) heretofore issued (the "Outstanding Senior Bonds" and together with the Outstanding Subordinate Bonds, the "Outstanding Bonds") issued pursuant to the Act and the General Bond Resolution adopted February 19, 1991, as amended and supplemented (the "Senior Resolution").
+The Senior Resolution and the Subordinate Resolution are referred to collectively as the "Resolutions."
+As of April 1, 2010, the accreted value of outstanding capital appreciation senior bonds was \$46,701,362.10.
+A summary of certain provisions of the Senior Resolution, together with certain defined terms used therein and in this Official Statement, is set forth in Appendix A-1 hereto.
+The Senior Resolution constitutes a contract between the Corporation and its Senior Bondholders and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Senior Bonds," and together with the Outstanding Senior Bonds, the "Senior Bonds").
+Subject to compliance with the Senior Resolution, the Corporation may issue Additional Senior Bonds on a parity with the Outstanding Senior Bonds solely for refunding purposes.
 See "Additional Bonds" below in Part 4 for a discussion of Additional Senior Bonds.

-The Series 2003A-5/6 Bonds were issued together with certain other Series 2003A Subordinate Refunding Bonds (collectively, the "Series 2003A Subordinate Bonds") pursuant to the Act, the General Subordinate Lien Bond Resolution adopted December 30, 2002 (the "General Subordinate Bond Resolution"), the Variable Rate Supplemental Subordinate Lien Bond Resolution, adopted December 30, 2002 (the "Subordinate Supplemental Resolution") and the Series 2003A Resolution Authorizing Up To \$2,000,000,000 of Subordinate Bonds adopted December 30, 2002 (the "Series 2003A Subordinate Resolution") (such resolutions, as amended and supplemented to the date hereof, are collectively referred to herein as the "Subordinate Resolution").
-The Senior Resolution and the Subordinate Resolution are collectively referred to herein as the "Resolutions."
-The Bank of New York Mellon is the Trustee under the General Subordinate Bond Resolution.
-The Series 2003A-5/6 Bonds are secured on a parity with \$853,000,000 aggregate principal amount of other outstanding bonds heretofore issued by the Corporation under the General Subordinate Bond Resolution (the "Outstanding Subordinate Bonds").
-A summary of certain provisions of the Subordinate Resolution, together with certain defined terms used therein and in this Remarketing Circular, is set forth in Appendix A-2 hereto.
-The Subordinate Resolution constitutes a contract between the Corporation and its Subordinate Bondholders and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Subordinate Bonds," and together with the Series 2003A Subordinate Bonds and the Outstanding Subordinate Bonds, the "Subordinate Bonds").
-Subject to compliance with the Subordinate Resolution, the Corporation may issue Additional Subordinate Bonds on a parity with the Series 2003A Subordinate Bonds solely for refunding purposes.
-See "Additional Bonds" below in Part 4 for a discussion of Additional Subordinate Bonds.